 Being Smart About Security Questions and Phone Calls

-Techniques in reset password processes that can significantly reduce the risk of attack include:
+Cyber security strategies and techniques in the reset password processes that can significantly reduce the risk of attack include:

 “Warning!
 Someone asked to reset your Google password.
 I repeat: Someone asked to reset your Google password.
 If you did not ask for a password reset code, press 3.
 Otherwise, press 4.”